 Congestion is used in Virt Behavior to simulate overworked nodes in the network, or other capacity problems.

 Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository several times a day.
-Each check-in is then verified by an automated build, allowing teams to detect problems early.
+Each check-in is then verified by an automated build, allowing teams to detect problems at an early stage.
 The main aim of CI is to prevent integration problems.

 CRUD HTTP Methods

-Most database operations can be described using the acronym CRUD: you Create data, you Read data, you Update, and finally you Delete data.
+Most database operations can be described using the CRUD acronym: you Create data, you Read data, you Update, and, finally, you Delete data.

 A common mapping between CRUD operations and HTTP verbs is: